The Best Companion Care for Older People

 At the other extreme is finding a carer yourself, an option many shy away from because of the time, effort and lack of security this involves.
 However, the big advantage to this comes with allowing you complete control over the carer you choose and finding a companion who has a natural synergy with your relative.

 For many, though, the potential downsides of this – hiring someone un-vetted and potentially unreliable or, worse, dangerous – far outweigh the positives.

-Many fall into the trap of assuming care is something to consider when their loved ones are growing infirm, but that isn’t the case.
-In fact, with loneliness being one of the biggest threats the elderly face, it makes absolute sense to prioritise companion care.
+Many fall into the trap of assuming a live in companion for elderly individuals is something to consider when their loved ones are growing infirm, but that isn’t the case.
+In fact, with loneliness being one of the biggest threats the elderly face, it makes absolute sense to prioritise live in companion care.

 When you are trying to find the right companion for hire, elderly people will have an expert to meet with them and determine their specific care needs and requirements so that they can set up the right elderly companion service.
 So what will typically happen is that a healthcare professional well-versed in the area of care, will come out to visit and conduct an assessment to get to grips with the situation.

 They will want to gain a full understanding of your relative’s care needs in order to find them the ultimate senior companion care services.
 The idea of a care assessment might seem daunting, but this is an integral part of the process, and something you’ll be thankful for.
 Live in companion care in the UK is a growing field, and following the assessment you will receive a letter from the council, detailing the level of companion homecare they feel is required.